stuartthompson/latharael/README.md

 # Latharael

 A fantasy universe where the goal is to learn, grow, adapt, and survive.
-This is a simulated world in which automated scripts attempt to thrive.
+This is a simulated world in which scripted player characters attempt to thrive.

 ## Motivation